Gradient Descent as Implicit EM in Distance-Based Neural Models: The Geometric Substrate

 The responsibilities are non-negative and sum to one.
 They represent the posterior probability that component $j$ is responsible for the input, under a uniform prior over components.

 This structure appears throughout deep learning under various names.
-In cross-entropy classification, the logits $z_j$ act as negative distances ($d_j = -z_j$), and the objective becomes $L = -z_y + \log \sum_k \exp(z_k)$, where $y$ is the label.
+In cross-entropy classification, the logits $z_j$ act as negative distances ($d_j = -z_j$), and the objective becomes $L = -z_y + \log \sum_k \exp(z_k)$, where $y$ is the label: the LSE term plus a clamping term $-z_y$ contributed by supervision, the constrained regime of Section~\ref{sec:constrained}.
 In attention mechanisms, the scores $s_{ij}$ act as negative distances between query $i$ and key $j$, and softmax normalization produces responsibilities that weight the value vectors.
-These are not analogies to the LSE objective; they are instances of it.
+These are direct instances of the LSE objective.